01100100/shredgang/content/pages/projects/project-two.md

 client: Awesome client
 description: >-
   Get muddy on a treasure hunt through Brandenburgs finest forests.
-Shred season is soon here, take your freinds and get wild.
-There are some suprises in store
+Shred season is soon here, take your friends and get wild.
+There will be surprises  ✨
 featuredImage:
   type: ImageBlock
   url: /images/bg2.jpg